thtexpert/inav/docs/SystemIdentification.md

 * An axis to test has to be selected
 * the order of the stimulus length needs to be set (8 = 255 samples, 9 = 511 samples)
-* a signal level for the disturbance need to be provided (typically 5% of axis P factor)
+* a signal level for the disturbance need to be provided (typically 20...50, which is 4...10% of axis full scale travel (pidsum_limit = 500))
 ![SYSTEM_IDENT setup and read tab](Screenshots/sysid_sample_capture.png)